Home k8s part 2 deploying a web app

 3. The node js application

-Now, we can deploy the config map, the svc and the node application.
+Now, we can deploy the config map, the service and the correponding application.
 We could have set up the database url as follows and avoided using a configmap or a service

 1